9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Add an option to select whether or not to display rating counts.
+- Add an option to select whether or not to display rating counts, and style the rating counts.
 - Add rating plugins.

 - Fix colors, border-radius, tab button size, and calculate others.